 Center For Computer Assisted Legal Instruction (CALI)

-Professor Gouvin has been involved with the Center for Computer Assisted Legal Instruction (CALI) for several years.
-He has served as a member of the CALI Board of Editors form 1996 to 2008.
+Dean Gouvin has been involved with the Center for Computer Assisted Legal Instruction (CALI) for several years.
+He serve as a member of the CALI Board of Editors form 1996 to 2008.
 The Board of Editors reviews proposed new CALI lessons for content and usability.
 The reviews are anonymous and are intended to provide feedback to lesson authors in order to help them develop more effective lessons.
 The Board of Editors also reviews the existing library from time to time.

 In 2001 he was selected to be a CALI Business Organizations Fellow as part of a team charged with developing a comprehensive set of CALI lessons in the area of Business Organizations.
 The CALI Lessons he has authored are listed below (you will need a CALI password to access them):

 Authority: Actual, Apparent, and Inherent (2002).
 This lesson discusses the power that an agent (or apparent agent) has to affect the legal rights of the principal.
 In general, an agent or apparent agent may affect the principal's legal rights only to the extent that the agent possesses the authority or the power to do so.
 This lesson provides an introduction to the three basic types of authority--actual authority, apparent authority, and inherent agency power.